Blacksmiths of western Africa

-Blacksmiths emerged in West Africa around 1500 BCE.
-They are feared in some societies for their skill in metalworking, considered a form of magic.
-They are also much admired and hold high social status.
-Because the trade is so specialised and dangerous, blacksmiths are often requisitioned by towns and villages where there are none.
-Other ironworking societies such as the Mandé peoples of Mali and the Bamana exist in West Africa.
+The history of blacksmithing in West Africa dates back to around 1500 BCE, marking the emergence of skilled artisans whose mastery of ironworking was both revered and feared across the region.
+Blacksmiths held a unique position in West African societies, often perceived as possessing magical abilities due to their expertise in transforming metal.
+Their craft, critical to the development of tools, weapons, and ceremonial objects, was essential to the social and economic growth of various West African civilizations.
+As a result, blacksmiths were not only integral to the survival and advancement of their communities but also occupied high social statuses.
+These ironworking societies include the Mandé peoples of Mali and the Bamana.
+In some cultures, their skills were linked to spiritual practices and religious beliefs, particularly in the Yoruba culture, where the god Ogun, associated with iron and war, played a central role in their mythology.
+Blacksmiths in these societies were often part of endogamous castes, with knowledge and skills passed down through generations, ensuring the continuation of this vital craft.

 Nigeria

 The Nok people of Nigeria show the art of blacksmiths, which date back to the sixth century BC.
 Ironworking made farming, hunting, and war much more efficient.
 Iron allowed for greater growth in societies.
 With the ability to support larger communities came social growth and the development of large kingdoms, which spread across Western Africa.

 Throughout Nigeria two more very important West African civilizations arose.
 The Ife and the Oyo people of Yorubaland are very similar in their spiritual and ritual beliefs.
 Both base their existence around ironworking.
 To these African civilizations, iron had become the key to their development and survival, and it was worshiped as such.
 The Ife and Oyo people believe that the blacksmith has the power to express the spirit of Ogun, the god of iron, because they create iron, which is the foundation for their survival.